silent-chen/face_recognition/README.md

 # face_recognition
 This sever has two main functions.

-First is to tell the age\emotion\sex of the user.
+First,tell the age\emotion\sex of the user.

-Second tell the name of the user.
+Second,tell the indentity of the user.